hydroGR/evalhyd/__source/python/functions/evalhyd.evalp.rst

    :Parameters:

        q_obs: `numpy.ndarray`
            2D array of streamflow observations.
+Time steps with missing observations must be assigned `numpy.nan` values.
+Those time steps will be ignored both in the observations and in the predictions before the *metrics* are computed.
            shape: (sites, time)

        q_prd: `numpy.ndarray`
            4D array of streamflow predictions.
+Time steps with missing predictions must be assigned `numpy.nan` values.
+Those time steps will be ignored both in the observations and in the predictions before the *metrics* are computed.
            shape: (sites, lead times, members, time)

        metrics: `List[str]`